WSG23/yosai_intel_dashboard_fresh/docs/architecture.md

 ## Latest Changes

-- **Unified Validator** – Input and file validation are now handled by the `SecurityValidator` together with `UnifiedFileValidator`.
+- **Unified Validation Package** – Input and file validation are exported from the `security` package.
+Import `SecurityValidator` and `UnifiedFileValidator` from there instead of referencing the modules directly.
 The deprecated `SecureFileValidator` class has been removed.
 - **Separated Analytics Modules** – The previously monolithic `AnalyticsService` has been broken into smaller modules under `services/data_processing/` and `analytics/`.  `UnifiedFileValidator`, `Processor` and `AnalyticsEngine` handle file loading, cleaning and metric generation while controllers manage UI callbacks.
+- **Service Builder Pattern** – Microservices now create a `ServiceBuilder` instance which attaches logging, metrics and health checks before the service starts. `BaseService` still exists for compatibility but new services should prefer the builder API.

 The deprecated `DataLoader` and `DataLoadingService` modules have been **removed**.
 Migrate any remaining code to use